General relativistic Lagrangian continuum theories -- Part I: reduced variational principles and junction conditions for hydrodynamics and elasticity: Introduction

 From this principle, and exactly as in the nonrelativistic case, symmetries of the Lagrangian density can be used to systematically deduce two main types of variational formulations yielding the relativistic version of the convective (body) and spatial (Eulerian) variational formulations.
 The two classes of symmetries that we consider are spacetime covariance, which is an axiom of the continuum theory, and material covariance, which is related to specific properties of the continuum.

 In order to develop a systematic relativistic analogue to the ``reduction by symmetry" approach of Newtonian continua, we make explicit the dependence of the theory on tensor fields given on the parametrization manifold and on the spacetime.
 This implies, for instance, the inclusion of reference tensor fields associated to the mass density and to the world-velocity.
+In this work, we do not include dissipative mechanisms such as thermal or viscous effects.

 The second purpose of this paper concerns the junction or matching conditions between the solution at the interior of the relativistic continua and the solution describing the gravity field produced outside from it.
 The matching conditions between two spacetimes is a fundamental issue in general relativity which has been considered in classic works by \cite{Da1927}, \cite{Li1955}, \cite{OBSy1952}, \cite{Is1966}, and \cite{BoVi1981}.
 The Israel-Darmois junction conditions state that the interior and exterior Lorentzian metrics induce the same metric on the boundary hypersurface (assumed in this work to consist of spacelike and timelike pieces) and that, in absence of singular matter distribution, define on it the same extrinsic curvature (second fundamental form).
 These conditions have important applications in several gravitational topics such as wormholes (\cite{Vi1989a,Vi1989b}, \cite{LoSiVi2020}), interior structures of black-holes (\cite{BaFr1996}), gravitational collapse (\cite{FaJeLlSe1992}, \cite{FaSeTo1996}, \cite{Mu2021}), or bubble dynamics in the early Universe (\cite{BeKuTk1987}, \cite{BlGuGu1987}, \cite{DeVi2017}, \cite{De2020}), to name only a few works.